mohomad-nizlan/Resident_Management_System-Janapada/README.md

 <h1>🏠 Janapada Residential Management System</h1>
 Janapada is a residential management web application built using PHP, MySQL, and XAMPP as part of a 1st-year academic project.
-The system allows users to perform full CRUD (Create, Read, Update, Delete) operations on residential data.<br>
+The system allows users to perform full CRUD (Create, Read, Update, Delete) operations on residential data.<br><br>

 <h2>🔧 Tech Stack</h2>